How to Buy a Suit: The Best Rules to Follow

 Matthew McConaughey as Mickey Pearson in © The Gentlemen, 2019

-Think about the environment you plan to wear your suit in, is it the office, is it a summer wedding or a casual everyday suit?
+Think about the environment in which you plan to wear your suit.
+Is it the office, is it a summer wedding, or a casual everyday suit?
 We’ve also made a few articles helping to choose the right suit for the right environment.

 How to Buy a Suit: Pick the Right Tie and Pocket Square